MCTCP/TerrainControl/COMPILING.md

 In the Forge version of OpenTerrainGenerator two classes are included to help you run the project from your IDE.
 Click `Run` -> `Edit Configurations...` -> `+` -> `Application`.
-Use `forge` as the module (for the classpath) and use either the `com.khorn.terraincontrol.forge.launch.TCLaunchForgeClient` or the `com.khorn.terraincontrol.forge.launch.TCLaunchForgeServer` class and press the Run button in the menu bar to run the Forge client or server.
+Use `forge` as the module (for the classpath) and use either the `com.pg85.otg.forge.launch.TCLaunchForgeClient` or the `com.pg85.otg.forge.launch.TCLaunchForgeServer` class and press the Run button in the menu bar to run the Forge client or server.

 ### Formatting the source code